The site

 Although this kind of work is a lot of fun, it cannot be all work.
 There will be plenty of opportunities to sit around a fire in the evenings, to talk about the day’s work, to get to know the fellow volunteers, employees and the volunteers of the Museum Association.
 Especially at weekends, the museum volunteers bring the houses to live when they cook, sow, weave and carve in medieval dress.
 Thus, the museum is a wonderful oasis in the busy capitol of Berlin.

-The project will take place from July, 21st, to August, 3rd, 2019 and is organized by European Heritage Volunteers, in collaboration with Museum Village Düppel as a part of the City Museum Berlin.
+The project was organized by European Heritage Volunteers, in collaboration with Museum Village Düppel as a part of the City Museum Berlin.